The real reasons we have drug shortages

 Shortages first began to appear in Australia around 2009, according to Dr Betty Chaar, a researcher in professional ethics in pharmacy practice at the University of Sydney.3

 “We started having problems sourcing injectables in hospitals in 2012,” she said.
 “We had some important anaesthetics that were going out of supply at that time.”

 And the problem appears to be global.
-In 2011, former president Barack Obama issued an executive order in 2011 compelling manufacturers to declare predicted shortages six months in advance.
+In 2011, former president Barack Obama issued an executive order compelling manufacturers to declare predicted shortages six months in advance.
 Canada followed suit in 2012 after a fire at a plant threatened the supply of 90% of the country’s injectable generics.4

 Over the past couple of decades, manufacturing of pharmaceuticals destined for Australian markets had moved offshore, largely to China or India.
 The death of Australia’s manufacturing industry placed drug production outside our jurisdiction and beyond our influence, Dr Chaar said.